prestia/mediumtonys/_posts/2023-08-31-mk4-vw-key-coding.md

 After getting the car running, my priority was addressing the fact that I had a single key.
 I'm prone to putting things in places that are so secure even I can never find them again, and I didn't want that to happen to the VW.

 Unfortunately, certain Mk4 VWs — I think post-2000, but don't quote me on that — have an immobilizer that makes it impossible to simply have a new key cut.
-While a duplicate key will start the car, it will immediately shut down and greet the prospective pilot with a dreaded glyph:
+While a duplicate key will start the car, it will immediately shut down and greet the prospective pilot with the most dreaded of glyphs:

 ![Immo3 light in a Mk4 gauge cluster.](assets/img/mk4-key-coding/immo3.jpg)